-Itad’s approach is theory-based, drawing on the Theory of Change, practical data collection tools and a selection of evaluation experts.
-The evaluation uses a mixed methods approach including quantitative and qualitative data collection.
-The quantitative data collection is being led by ORB International (Itad’s partner on the assignment) and includes large scale surveys of facility based providers and beneficiary groups.
-The qualitative data collection includes in depth literature reviews, face-to-face interviews, discussion groups, site visits and observation, telephone interviews and workshop sessions.
-The final report is due in the first quarter of 2013.Image © Work in progress: High hopes for health in Nigeria.
-Photo Credit: Lindsay Mgbor, DFID
+Itad’s approach was theory-based, drawing on the Theory of Change, practical data collection tools and a selection of evaluation experts.
+The evaluation used a mixed methods approach including quantitative and qualitative data collection.
+The quantitative data collection was led by ORB International (Itad’s partner on the assignment) and included large scale surveys of facility-based providers and beneficiary groups.
+The qualitative data collection included in-depth literature reviews, face-to-face interviews, discussion groups, site visits and observation, telephone interviews and workshop sessions.
+The final report was due in the first quarter of 2013.

 Contact Sam McPherson (email@example.com) if you would like to discuss this project.Image © Work in progress: High hopes for health in Nigeria.
 Photo Credit: Lindsay Mgbor, DFID (shared under CC BY 2.0 license)